devoplx/fastify-essentials/docs/docs/support/LTS.md

 in this document:

-1. **Major** releases, "X" release of [semantic versioning][semver] X.Y.Z release versions, are supported untill the next major release version and or a secruity updates or when [Fastify](https://github.com/fastify/fastify) releases a new major version.
+1. **Major** releases, "X" release of [semantic versioning][semver] X.Y.Z release versions, are supported untill the next major release version or a secruity updates or when [Fastify](https://github.com/fastify/fastify) releases a new major version.
 The release date of any specific Fastify Essentials version can be found at [Fastify Essentials Releases](https://github.com/devoplx/fastify-essentials/releases).